 Mechanical Seal for Agitator

 A mechanical seal is a device used to effect a seal between a rotating or reciprocating part and a stationary part on an Agitator / Mixer / Vessel.
-The mechanical seal is a restrictive flow path, this is either an angular or radial gap.
+A mechanical seal works by creating a restrictive flow path, this is either an axial or radial gap.
 The flow through this gap is generally so low it goes unnoticed if a liquid or inconsequential if a gas.

 Is there a difference between a mechanical seal for agitator and a tank mixer?